- Leopards at My Door: Peace Corps Tanzania, 1966-7, Introduction

 Thumbnails of the Chapters

-During the First Term everything was sparkling new.
+During the First Term everything was sparkling new to me.
 I was getting comfortable with the country, the school, the staff and my classes.
-There was the encounter with the first of several leopards and its subsequent capture and a visit to the Bilharzia Research Lab reinforced my swimming restriction.
+There was the encounter with the first of several leopards and its subsequent capture.
+A visit to the nearby Bilharzia Research Lab reinforced my swimming restriction.

-During the First Break, I attended a science course for teachers in Dar es Salaam.
+During my First Break, I attended a two-week science course for teachers in Dar es Salaam.
 On the weekend, I joined my Peace Corps group in Dodoma to share stories of our first school term.
 Afterwards, I visited the enchanting island of Zanzabar.

 Becoming head of the science department challenged me in my Second Term.
 My housemate, Kay, and I were in court several times for two different cases, interesting and annoying.
 Biology field trips, mid-year exams, hysterical students, inspections and the showdown between our head mistress and the government packed the term.

-Half of our Third Term we were without a headmistress and some of the girls became quite unruly.
-A trip to nearby islands was a good anthropology lesson that linked to carved rocks I found later in my yard.
+For half of our Third Term we were without a headmistress and some of the girls became quite unruly.
+A trip to nearby islands was a good anthropology lesson that linked to rock carvings I uncovered later in my yard.
 I continued to coach the athletics team.
 The local murder trial of a Peace Corp volunteer attracted international attention.
 More wildlife encounters and preparation for the Cambridge Overseas Exam kept life interesting.
 A wonderfully tough headmistress brought a better attitude to the school.

 The Third Break was my longest.
 I drove to Kampala with Kay and then met my mother and sister in Nairobi for a tour of wildlife preserves in Kenya and Tanzania.

-The Fourth Term was relative quiet due to our strong headmistress.
+The Fourth Term was relative quiet due to our competent headmistress.
 We had the usual staff changes, another lake fly invasion and further encounters with wildlife.
 Life at the school was never boring.

-At the beginning of my Fifth Term we staff helped our new headmistress settle in, with great relief.
-Crossroads Africa participants visited Mwanza for the national holiday.
-I had fun sharing comparing their experience to mine two years previous.
-My athletics team did well in their meets and my biology courses were envigorated after another training.
-The national political party unsettled us PCVs by pressing for our departure but President Nyerere came to our defense.
+At the beginning of my Fifth Term we helped our new headmistress settle in, ti our great relief.
+Crossroads Africa participants visited Mwanza for the national holiday and we had fun comparing our Crossroads experiences.
+My athletics team did well in their meets and another training invigorated my biology courses.
+The national political party, TANU, unsettled us PCVs by pressing for our departure immediately but President Nyerere came to our defense.

 As an instructor for the Outward Bound Mountain School during Fifth Break, I conditioned for and climbed Mt.
-Kilimanjaro with the course for young women.
-After that I traveled to Dar-es-Salaam to coach my athletics team in the national athletics competition.
-They were fortunate to lose.
+Kilimanjaro with the eighty young women in the course.
+After that I traveled to Dar-es-Salaam to coach my athletics team in the national athletics competition which they were fortunate to lose.

 During the Sixth Term, TANU, the national political party, held their conference in Mwanza.
-I did my best to concentrate on my work but preparations for my return home encroached on my thoughts.
+I did my best to concentrate on my work but preparations for my return home excited me.

 Looking Back.
-More than forty years after leaving, my Peace Corps experience still influences my activities and choices.
+More than fifty years after leaving Tanzania, my Peace Corps experience still influences my activities and choices.